hydrabus-framework/framework/CONTRIBUTING.md

 * License your code as GPLv3 clause
 * Always start a new module using the [hbfmodules.skeleton](https://github.com/hydrabus-framework/hbfmodules.skeleton) base repository

+## Create a new module

+Create an issue on [hbfmodules.skeleton](https://github.com/hydrabus-framework/hbfmodules.skeleton) with these detailes:

+* Module name (hbfmodules.<Name>)
+* A short description
+* Module category (uart, jtag, spi, ...)

+If I accept the module, I will create an empty repository.
+Initiate it using [hbfmodules.skeleton](https://github.com/hydrabus-framework/hbfmodules.skeleton) module.

 ## Pull Requests

 * Write "WIP" on your PR if submitting working yet unfinished code.